Operation Proud Deep Alpha

 Operation Proud Deep Alpha was a limited aerial bombardment campaign conducted by the United States (U.S.) Seventh Air Force and U.S. Navy against North Vietnam from 26 to 30 December 1971, during the Vietnam War.

 Background

 In November 1971, aerial reconnaissance revealed more Vietnam People's Air Force (VPAF) MiG fighter deployments to several airfields in lower North Vietnam.
 On 20 November a VPAF MiG fired a missile at a cell of B-52 bombers attacking the Ban Karai Pass.
 This threat spurred Chairman of the Joint Chiefs of Staff Admiral Thomas Moorer to direct CINCPAC to consolidate two existing plans: Fracture Deep, formulated in July 1971 and Proud Bunch, proposed on 18 November 1971.
-The new, revised plan, called Proud Deep incorporated the main objectives or the original plans:
+The new, revised plan, called Proud Deep incorporated the main objectives of the original plans: